History of Tiger in Timeline

 2010: Thailand Tiger Action Plan ratified

-January 2011: Seizures in Nepal
+January 2011: Tiger body parts seized in Nepal

 Between January 2011 and December 2015, seizures in Nepal obtained 585 pieces of tiger body parts and two whole carcasses in 19 districts.

-2012: Tiger habitat cleared in Peninsular Malaysia
+2012: Clearing of tiger habitat in Peninsular Malaysia

-During 1988–2012, 8,315.7 km of tiger habitat was cleared in Peninsular Malaysia, mostly for industrial plantations.
+In Peninsular Malaysia, 8,315.7 km (3,210.7 sq mi) of tiger habitat was cleared during 1988–2012, most of it for industrial plantations.

 Nam Et-Phou Louey National Park was considered the last important site for the tiger in Laos, but it has not been recorded there at least since 2013; this population likely fell victim to indiscriminate snaring.